nathaneltitane/dextop/README.md

 ### NOTICE

-12-20-2024 ↴
+12-24-2024 ↴

-- Reimplemented i3 session settings and base configurations
+- Reimplemented i3 session settings and base configurations:
+  - Fixes and new implementations for dmenu, i3status and i3 session

 12-01-2024 ↴